-We designed a Leadership Development Program to develop community outreach peer Leaders who help trouble shoot problems and link women and youth experiencing social challenges to service providers.
-These peer Leaders are trained to recognise the dynamics and warning signs of violence, problem solving, networking and management.
-They understand the barriers to obtaining services in the communities.
+We designed a Leadership Development Program to develop community outreach peer Leaders who help troubleshoot problems and link women and youth experiencing social challenges to service providers.
+These peer leaders are trained to recognize the dynamics and warning signs of violence, problem-solving, networking, and management.
+They understand the barriers to obtaining services in the communities

 Our goal is to create a mechanism to elevate women’s legislative participation thru training initiatives promoting advocacy, activism; creating the space for women to run for elected office, manage campaigns increasing women’s representation at all levels of government.

-Vac-Net has trained 38 peer counselors and 72 VHTs that worke within their communities as volunteers and first hand doctors to the community.
-The program has natured young women leaders who have participated and are serving into elective positions at different levels allowing women to get the opportunity to participate into decision making and represent issues that affect women in the region.
+We trained 38 peer counselors and 72 VHTs that work within their communities as volunteers and first-hand doctors to the community.
+The program has natured young women leaders who have participated and are serving into elective positions at different levels allowing women to get the opportunity to participate in decision making and represent issues that affect women in the region.